ajavamind/3D-Camera-Photobooth/README.md

 # 3D Camera Photo Booth
 **This is my open source documentation for a 3D Camera Photo Booth demonstration project to be presented at the 2024 Maker Faire Philadelphia.**

+**Work in Progress - more information and features to be added**

-This repository contains open source code for my 3D camera photo booth [Processing](https://www.processing.org) Java sketch application that operates one 3D webcam and optionally multiple additional 2D/3D cameras.
+This repository contains a description and open source code for my 3D camera photo booth project.

-This application works within a web interface framework defined in the project Photobooth on Github [https://github.com/PhotoboothProject/photobooth](https://github.com/PhotoboothProject/photobooth).
-The web interface framework is not a requirement of this project, but is certainly very useful for showing a gallery of images taken with a photo booth camera at a public event.
+[Coded with Processing](https://www.processing.org) as a Java sketch application, the photo booth uses a USB 3D stereo webcam for participants live view and photo capture.
+Optionally the photo booth can trigger additional multiple 2D/3D cameras, all triggered nearly simultaneously over a private wireless network.

 ## Introduction

-The 3D Camera Photo Booth sketch application, written in Processing Java, takes 3D photos of subjects after a countdown sequence.
+The 3D Camera Photo Booth sketch application takes 3D photos of subject participants after a countdown sequence.
-I wrote my photo booth camera controller using Processing so that I could experiment with various cameras and image filters.
+I wrote my photo booth camera controller using Processing so that I could experiment with various cameras and image filters by changing the code.
 My design was influenced by another photo booth project on Github [https://github.com/arkitex/processingPhotobooth](https://github.com/arkitex/processingPhotobooth).

-My code is a complete rewrite with some similar structural elements.
-I also wrote a 2D photo booth controller that was forked from arkitex.
-See this link: [https://github.com/ajavamind/processingPhotobooth](https://github.com/ajavamind/processingPhotobooth).
-I used my 2D version of processingPhotobooth for a few family celebrations.
+This 3D photo booth is a complete rewrite with some similar structural elements.
+I also wrote previously a 2D photo booth controller that was forked from arkitex.
+See my 2D photo booth at this link: [https://github.com/ajavamind/processingPhotobooth](https://github.com/ajavamind/processingPhotobooth).
+I used my 2D version of processingPhotobooth for a few family celebrations with a 4K webcam.
 The photo booth worked out well and everyone enjoyed the experience and photos.

-The photo booth application uses a synchronized twin lens 3D camera USB webcam to live view and capture photos from a video stream.
+The photo booth application uses a synchronized twin lens 3D camera USB webcam to live view and capture photos from the video stream.
 The photo booth displays captured images in either side-by-side (SBS) left and right eye view format or red-cyan Anaglyph stereo format.
 To see the images in stereo requires a stereoscope or 3D anaglyph red/cyan glasses.
 The images can be downloaded to view with a glasses free 3D tablet.
 There is also a capability to print the SBS and Anaglyph images using a Canon SELPHY CP1300 printer.

-My photo booth application runs on a Windows 10/11 mini PC attached to a 1920x1080 monitor matching the 3D USB webcam single eye resolution.
+My photo booth application runs on a Windows 10/11 mini PC attached with a 1920x1080 24 inch monitor and matches the 3D USB webcam single eye view resolution.
 Processing sketches can run on other systems like Apple IOS, Linux, Raspberry Pi, Android devices, and Web Browsers (with Processing P5.js).
 I only implemented this photo booth application for Windows version using Java.
 A lot of my code experience is with Java so it was my first choice for implementation.
-When porting a Java sketch to other systems there may be problems with using supporting libraries.
-Anyway there is not enough time to explore implementation on additional platforms.
+When porting a Java sketch to other systems there may be problems due to supporting libraries.
+There is not enough time for me to explore implementation on other platforms.

+This application works within a web interface framework defined in the project Photobooth on Github [https://github.com/PhotoboothProject/photobooth](https://github.com/PhotoboothProject/photobooth).
+The web interface framework is not a requirement of this project, but is certainly very useful for showing a gallery of images taken with a photo booth camera at a public event.

 A portable WiFi router establishes a small private local area WiFi network for the photo booth.
 The router is normally not connected to the Internet.
 The mini PC connects to the local network for photo transfers to other connected devices such as a notebook computer, Chromebook, mobile phones, 3D tablets.
-The local network also transmits broadcast messages to multiple cameras capable of receiving focus/shutter triggers using a custom camera app or an Arduino WiFi device attached to one or more cameras.
+The local network also transmits broadcast messages to multiple cameras capable of receiving focus/shutter triggers using a custom Android camera app or an [Arduino WiFi device](https://github.com/ajavamind/Remote-Camera-Receiver) attached to one or more cameras.

 Because 3D camera lenses may not be perfectly aligned the app can adjust the left and right images from the camera vertically during setup.
 The app can also adjust the photo stereo window using a horizontal parallax value to compensate for the interaxial distance between the camera lens and the subject distance from the camera.